frc-frecon/frecon/README.md

 You can also interact with FReCon directly from the console&mdash;look for documentation below.

 As it is written in Ruby, FReCon should *run* on Mac OSX/Linux without much trouble.
-Windows users of FReCon may require a bit of fenangling, but we'd love to work with you if you're trying to use FReCon on Windows and need help.
+Windows users of FReCon may need to do a bit of fenangling, but we'd love to work with you if you're trying to use FReCon on Windows and need help.

 ## System Dependencies